Awards, Grants & Scholarships

 For significant volunteer contribution

 With the support of DEW, Friends of Parks and Nature offers awards for volunteers who have made a significant contribution in a number of different categories.
 In the past, these have included habitat restoration and protection, wildlife protection and recovery, innovation, cultural and structural heritage and community engagement.
-Nominations are currently not open.

 Award News